tomtclai/tomlai.net/_posts/2021-10-22-new-domain.md

 There will always be new wants and needs.
 You can chase one thing, then get it, and then pretty soon you will want someting new...

-> I wish everyone could get rich and famous and everything they ever dreamed of so they can see that’s not the answer. - Jim Carrey
+> I wish everyone could get rich and famous and everything they ever dreamed of so they can see that’s not the answer.
+>
+> -Jim Carrey

 As in, you will never be satisfied.